-The first step to solve a problem is to clarify it, only then you can propose a solution.
+The first step to solving a problem is to clarify it, only then you can propose a solution.

-To make clear understanding of your design problem, meet your user and ask him questions about the requirement.
+To make a clear understanding of your design problem, meet your users and ask them questions about the requirements.
 Define the problem in your own words.
 Make a plan to work on it.
 Then focus on the possible solutions.

-Working on a problem which is not well understood can lead to incorrect and irrelevant solutions.
+Working on a problem that is not well understood can lead to incorrect and irrelevant solutions.